smathermather/shape-pov/README.md

 =========

 ATM, this is a script to write shapefiles to PovRay docs for rendering.
 Long-term, will be a tile renderer with 3D support and more.

+What's more?
+Well, compositing in tilemill and all the mapnik derivatives is cool, this tool will handle true material properties, including subsurface scattering, glass like tranparency, diffusion, refraction, and a range of other sophisticated optical effects.

+Stay tuned... .